 Here are some study results:

-There have been several studies showing that high fructose intake increases triglycerides.
-This may lead you to assume that drinking the periodic soda is causing your high triglycerides…
+Several studies show that high fructose intake increases triglycerides.
+As a result, this may lead you to assume that drinking the periodic soda is causing your high triglycerides…

-A study using normal weight adults looked at the difference between consuming 150g/d of fructose or 150 g/day of glucose for 4 weeks.
-They did this by substituting the fructose or glucose for other calories in the diet, so overall calories weren’t affected.
-After 4 weeks, there was no increase in visceral fat, muscle fat, or liver fat and no changes to blood pressure.
-In fact, the only change after 4 weeks was that triglycerides in the fructose group went up by 35 mg/dl (still in the normal range, though).
+A study using normal-weight adults looked at the difference between consuming 150g/d of fructose or 150 g/day of glucose for four weeks.
+They did this by substituting fructose or glucose for other calories in the diet, so overall calories weren’t affected.
+After four weeks, there was no increase in visceral fat, muscle fat, or liver fat and no changes to blood pressure.
+The only change after four weeks was that triglycerides in the fructose group went up by 35 mg/dl (still in the normal range, though).
 There was no change in triglycerides in the glucose group.[ref]

-A meta-analysis of a bunch of studies concluded there is no difference on triglyceride levels from fructose vs sucrose vs glucose.[ref]
+A meta-analysis concluded there is no difference in triglyceride levels from fructose vs. sucrose vs. glucose.[ref]

 Triglycerides, leptin, and obesity: